 Safety Precautions You Can Take

 Bean bag chairs are fun, exciting, and cozy.
-Their soft and cozy nature can be therapeutic to the body.
+Their soft and comfortable nature can be therapeutic to the body.
 However, for the safety of your kids, avoid allowing children to sleep on bean bag chairs or any other soft surfaces at all.

 If you put your child in a bean bag chair, make sure that the chair is firm enough to prevent suffocation.
 In addition, get bean bags that are small enough to fit their size or wait till your children are old enough or big enough.